becageuse/advent_of_code_2021/README.md

 🎄

-These are my solutions to the challenge [Advent of Code 2021](https://adventofcode.com/2021/) created by Eric Wastl et. al
+These are my solutions using elixir to the challenge [Advent of Code 2021](https://adventofcode.com/2021/) created by Eric Wastl et. al

-I chose to do it in elixir :)

 ## Usage